Tyrion Lannister: Season 8

 Tyrion returns to Winterfell with the Targaryen forces.
 He is reunited with Sansa, who doubts Cersei's promise to send aid and is disappointed that Tyrion would fall for Cersei's lie.
-Jaime later arrives in Winterfell and provides confirmation that no Lannister forces are coming.
+Jaime later arrives in Winterfell and confirms that no Lannister forces are coming.
 Daenerys questions Tyrion's ability to serve as her Hand after so many mistakes in judgment, but after talking to Jorah privately, she acknowledges that Tyrion is useful to her, and orders him down in the crypts during the battle against the dead for his own safety, to his chagrin.
-During the battle, the Night King reanimates the Starks buried in the crypts; Tyrion and Sansa hide together, prepared to face the horde, but soon the Night King is killed and the Army of the Dead destroyed.
+During the battle, the Night King reanimates the Starks buried in the crypts; Tyrion and Sansa hide together, prepared to face the horde, but soon the Night King is killed, and the Army of the Dead destroyed.

 While preparing to travel south to besiege King's Landing, Tyrion learns from Sansa of Jon's heritage as a trueborn Targaryen.
 He tells Varys, who considers whether Jon is a better option to rule Westeros than Daenerys.
 Tyrion recommits to Daenerys and reveals Varys' treachery, and Daenerys executes Varys.
 Tyrion convinces Daenerys to halt the destruction of King's Landing if the people surrender, signalled by the ringing of the city's bells.
 Tyrion releases Jaime, who has been captured attempting to sneak into King's Landing, and sends him to convince Cersei to surrender rather than face Daenerys' wrath.
 Though the city surrenders, Tyrion is horrified when Daenerys uses Drogon to burn the city, destroy the Red Keep, and slaughter the population.
 Following the battle, Tyrion wanders through the ruins of King's Landing and eventually discovers the corpses of Jaime and Cersei, crushed by rubble in the Red Keep.
 After the victorious Daenerys promises to take her armies on a campaign of "liberation" throughout the world, she accuses Tyrion of treason for releasing Jaime.
 When he resigns as Hand in protest, she has him arrested and sentences him to death.
 In prison, Tyrion persuades Jon that he must kill Daenerys for the good of the realm.
-Jon hesitates but eventually does kill Daenerys, and is also imprisoned.
+Jon hesitates but eventually kills Daenerys and is also imprisoned.

 Some time later, Tyrion (still held prisoner of Grey Worm and the Unsullied) persuades a council of the most powerful lords and ladies of Westeros to reject coronation by birthright and to instead agree to select each new ruler by council vote.
 He then suggests they make Bran king, claiming Bran's supernatural knowledge and wisdom make him an unparalleled choice to lead Westeros.
 The council votes unanimously in favor.
 Bran accepts the position and names Tyrion as his Hand of the King, remarking that the appointment is intended to force Tyrion to make amends for his mistakes.
 Tyrion passes on to Jon the news that he is to be exiled to the Night's Watch again, and bids him farewell.
 Some time later, he presides over King Bran's first small council meeting.